CharlesTaylor7/acronymia/README.md

 rustup target add wasm32-unknown-unknown            # ensure you can compile to Web Assembly cargo install cargo-leptos                          # installs development scripts for a leptos project npm install                                         # installs tailwind & playwright

+# (optional) if you want to run playwright tests
+npm run playwright-setup
 ```

 ## Development commands